MihaiZegheru/Shophy/README.md

 Project is created with:
 * Android Studio version: 4.1.3
     * API: 29

 ## Setup
-The .apk is also located at:
+The .apk is located at:
 ```
 .\ShophyAndroidClient\app\build\outputs\apk\debug
 ```